mikaelvesavuori/minibook-domain-driven-microservices-aws-in-practice/tactical-ddd/events.md

 It's wise to store a history of all events that have occurred.
 This makes it possible to "play back" the history of a system—well, Aggregate to be exact—and is a foundational component of the [CQRS (Command Query Responsibility Segregation) pattern](https://learn.microsoft.com/en-us/azure/architecture/patterns/cqrs).

-Personally I find full-on CQRS to be _a lot_ to deal with, and modern cloud architectures can mitigate and improve some of the conditions in which original CQRS evolved from.
-I would however highly advise to:
+Personally, I find full-on CQRS to be _a lot_ to deal with, and modern cloud architectures can mitigate and improve some of the conditions from which original CQRS evolved.
+I would however highly advise you to:

 - Use [CQS (Command Query Separation)](https://martinfowler.com/bliki/CommandQuerySeparation.html) when naming.
 This forms the philosophical underpinning of CQRS itself, meaning that you create a very crisp and elegant nomenclature around events themselves.
 CQS "weighs" nothing and everyone wins.
-- Use an event store store to persist all events when you emit Domain Events.
+- Use an event store to persist all events when you emit Domain Events.

 The solution used here is manual and is done completely in code, on behalf of the Domain Service (that stands in for the Aggregate orchestration), doing this type of transactional dance (in the case of the Reservation solution)